express-in-code-game/excode-design/README.md

     - hidden, hidden, private, hidden... so such games do not exist yet, otherwise we would have noticed it
 - what programming lanugage will the game use?
     - clojure
+- docs?
+    - no, just the program and readme with goal and compile
+- tests?
+    - no